 Nomination Submissions

 The nominator’s statement of support should address all criteria under the individual awards as outlined.
 Nominator must submit the nomination form and attach all support statements, letters, and documentation, etc. required by the award’s criteria.
-ILA must receive all nominations by May 15.

-Previous Alexander J. Skrzypek Award winners
+Previous Alexander J. Skrzypek Award Winners

 1986 Michael Madden